rafidmorshedi/suss-website-redesign/_cavingareas/jenolan.md

 cavingarea_image: '/images/cavingarea-jenolan.jpg'
 cavingarea_image_caption: "Ascending Bottomless Pit in the Southern Limstone.
 Photo: Rafid Morshedi"
 short_about: >
-  **Jenolan Caves is currently closed for Major Road Repairs by Transport for NSW** SUSS visits Jenolan at least once a month.
+  **Jenolan Caves is currently closed for Major Road Repairs by Transport for NSW.** SUSS visits Jenolan at least once a month.
 There is a great range of trips possible; so it is a great destination for beginners and repeat trips!
 about: >
   **Jenolan Caves is currently closed for Major Road Repairs by Transport for NSW** _Unfortunately, the cavers cottage burned down during the 2019-2020 fires.
 These notes are from before that time.
 Your trip leader will email you regarding accommodation/camping._.
 There are many great reasons to visit Jenolan Caves.
 The cottage, the nearby tourist caves and range of activities available mean that it is a great place for beginners.
 Also, it's relatively close to Sydney.
 SUSS visits Jenolan at least once a month.
 It's almost a second home to many of us, and is the location of most of our projects.
 There is a great range of trips possible; some are quite challenging while others are quite easy, so it is a great destination for beginners and repeat trips!